Truth be told, are your listening skills really as good as you think?

 We miss the unspoken messages, hints, and even their emotions.
 So pause, let the person complete and respond, then feel the difference.

-Emotional triggers are some particular situations, persons, or tones that can cause an emotional reaction, leading to anxiety, irritation, hence blocking the rest of the message.
+Emotional triggers like certain situations, people, or tones can spark anxiety or irritation, thereby blocking the rest of the message.

 Recognizing these triggers and being mindful can help us to listen to the speaker.